 Are there any safety features?

 This three burner induction cooktop has very good safety features.
+It might just be the best induction cooktop for your home because of these safety extras.
 It includes a timer for each burner.
 The timer can be set to a maximum of 150 minutes in 5 minute increments.
 Once the timer counts down it gives an audible alert and goes into standby mode.
 If you want to restart it you need to touch the power button.

 Whether you set the timer or not there is a limit of 150 minutes of cooking time on this appliance.
 This is a safety feature.
 After 150 minutes it will shut down automatically and you’ll need to touch the power sensor to continue cooking.